com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 - [ArtistObject](https://developer.spotify.com/documentation/web-api/reference/#object-artistobject)
 - [TrackObject](https://developer.spotify.com/documentation/web-api/reference/#object-trackobject)

-These endpoints enable us to get detailed information about the playlists' tracks and artists.
+These endpoints enable us to get detailed information about the playlists tracks and artists.
-The related artist's endpoint will help us understand similarities between artists.
+The related artist endpoint will help us understand similarities between artists.

 #### Track's audio features

-Finally, we most interesting feature of this Spotify API, the audio features.
+Finally, the feature we will be using the most is the audio features query.
 Spotify API provides a list of track features that we will use to analyze the tracks such as 'acousticness', 'danceability', or 'speechiness' (see AudioFeaturesObject for a detailed description).